AkaruDev/nuxt-3-templates/README.md

 [ ] - Write a comprehensive Readme about what is this, how you can use it (bonus add cute corgi picture) - Try generated doc from jsdoc

 ## DONE
-[x] - Add composable for tick useTick()
+[x] - Add observer to not render if canvas element is not visible [x] - Add composable for tick useTick()
 [x] - CorgiCanvas.vue that has props for loading and using different resources in props ? resources, transform, scene background color or transparent
 [x] - Flowmap utils with offscreen canvas check OGL js implementation, threejs journey fbo tutorial